 Below the Chickasas, between the Mississippi and the Tombigbee, was the land of the Choctas, who were gathered on the eastern frontier into compact villages, but elsewhere were scattered through the interior of their territory.
-Dwelling in plains or among gentle hills, they excelled every North American tribe in the culture of corn, and placed little dependence on the chase.
+Dwelling in plains or among gentle hills, they excelled every North American tribe in the culture of eorn, and placed little dependence on the ehase.
 Their country was healthful, abounding in brooks.
 The number of their warriors perhaps exceeded four thousand.
 Their dialect of the Mobilian so nearly resembles that of the Chickasas that they almost seemed but one nation.
-The Choctas were allies of the French, yet preserving their independence; their love for their country was intense, and they too contemned danger in its defence.
+The Choctas were allies of the French, yet preserving their independence; their love for their country was intense, and they too contemmed danger in its defence.

-The ridge that divided the Tombigbee from the Alabama was the line that separated the Choctas from the groups of tribes which were soon united in the confederacy of the Creeks or Muskohgees.
-Their territory, including all Florida, reached, on the north, to the Cherokees; on the north-east and east, to the country on the Savannah and to the Atlantic.
+The ridge that divided the Tombigbee from the Alabama was the line that separated the Choctas from the groups of tribes which were soon united in the confederacy of the CREEKS or Muskohgees.
+Their territory, including all Florida, reached, on the north, to the Cherokees; on the north-east and east, to the country on the Savannah and to the Atlantie.
 Along the sea, their northern limit seems to have extended almost to Cape Fear; at least, the tribes with which the settlers at Charleston first waged war are enumerated by one writer as branches of the Muskohgees.
-Their population, spread over a fourfold wider territory, did not outnumber that of the Choc-Their towns were situated on the banks of beautiful creeks; the waters of their bold rivers, from the Coosa to the Chattahoochee, descended rapidly, with a clear current, through healthful and fertile regions; they were careful in their agriculture, and, before going to war, assisted their women to plant.
-In Florida they welcomed the Spanish missionaries; and throughout their country they derived so much benefit from the arts of civilization that their numbers promised to ap rough n holıs soil.
+Their population, spread over a fourfold wider territory, did not outnumber that of the Choctas.
+Their towns were situated on the banks of beautiful creeks; the waters of their bold rivers, from the Coosa to the Chattahooehee, descended apidly, with a clear current, through healthful and fertile regions; they were careful in their agriculture, and, before going to war, assisted their won n to plant.
+In Florida they welcomed the Spanish missionaries; and throughout their country they derived so much benefit from the arts of civilization that their numbers promised to inci Fre the teer of 1 trib rese lects one men the o S Miss at th ganse form bition exage were haps exact thousa like a withou people tered. of Ne the lar tion lo From : Des M footste age life served taining he had more t made t appallin increase.
+Being placed between the English of Carolina, the French of Louisiana, the Spaniards of Florida-bordering on the Choetas, the Chickasas, and the Cherokees-they were esteemed as the most important Indian nation north of the Gulf of Mexico.
+They readily gave shelter to fngitives from other tribes; and their speech became so modified that, with radical resemblances, it has the widest departure from its kindred dialects.
+The Yamassees, sometimes called the Savannahs, were one of their bands; the Seminoles of Florida were but " wild men" from their confederacy, who neglected agriculture for the chase.